Semicolonstartingtexts/conversationhubstandards/standards.md

 Clustering, forming local cells of a server, relaypoints and resources to enhance the capability of the network.
 Relaypoints offer direct routes of network connection, and waypoints send their network activity through the nearest relaypoint, the waypoints authenticate each session through their endpoint and maintain authentication throughout their session for their network activity.
 Route attaching happens when you declare a relaypoint which has network connectivity access and cloud attaching is the act of appropriating any additional resources for the cluster, declaring relaypoints allows for more routes to the endpoint and more places to stack servers and nodes but doesn’t add a route for sending network activity directly.
 Increasing the number of resources: memory, storage, or network connectivity, computational ability, modes of interfacing and power, allows for an increase of potency to capability locally and overall, additionally, the number of users adds to the resource pool.
 Ensuring a lot of local resources makes for higher and enhanced capability and capacity available in the area.

-Extending, extend the server through devices of new ability allowing for new modes of interactivity with and added functionality of the server
+Extending, extend the server through devices or software allowing for new functionality of the server and added modes of interactivity

 System Mappings